iAlen17/Alen-Fishing/README.md

 ### Installation
 - Download the source code
+- Download Keymaster Minigame(Linked below)
-- Extract and ensure the resource
+- Extract and ensure the resources
 - Add an item fishingrod

 ### Dependency